anglicangeek/AnglicanGeek.Mvc/README.markdown

 *Named Dependencies*

 If the current dependency resolver provides a [named dependency resolver](https://github.com/anglicangeek/AnglicanGeek.Mvc/blob/master/Lib/INamedDependencyResolver.cs), you can use named dependencies for action injection.
-A named dependency will only be resolved if both the parameter's type and the parameter's name have been registered in the [dependenct registry](https://github.com/anglicangeek/AnglicanGeek.Mvc/blob/master/Lib/IDependencyRegistry.cs).
+A named dependency will only be resolved if both the parameter's type and the parameter's name have been registered in the [dependency registry](https://github.com/anglicangeek/AnglicanGeek.Mvc/blob/master/Lib/IDependencyRegistry.cs).

+*Configuration*

 To use action injection, add the following line to your application's start-up code: